CryptoMechanics/ibc-monitoring-tools/ibc-token-monitor/README.md

 LOGGING_LEVEL - `DEBUG`, `INFO` or `ERROR` depending on the level of detail
 ```

-The `chains.json` file stores the details of the Hyperion API endpoints for each chain, and the wraplock/token contract names for which actions are collected.
+The `chains.json` file stores the details of the Hyperion API endpoints for each chain, and the wraplock/wraptoken contract names for which actions are collected.

-### TODO

-- check that there there can never be false positives for discrepancy alerts